MaterializeInc/materialize/doc/user/content/sql/grant-privilege.md

 **DELETE**                                          | Allows deleting from an object (requires **SELECT** if a read is necessary).
 The abbreviation for this privilege is 'd'.
 **CREATE**                                          | Allows creating a new object within another object.
 The abbreviation for this privilege is 'C'.
 **USAGE**                                           | Allows using an object or looking up members of an object.
 The abbreviation for this privilege is 'U'.
+**CREATEROLE**                                      | Allows creating, altering, deleting roles and the ability to grant and revoke role membership.
+This privilege is very powerful.
+It allows roles to grant and revoke membership in other roles, even if it doesn't have explicit membership in those roles.
+As a consequence, any role with this privilege can obtain the privileges of any other role in the system.
+The abbreviation for this privilege is 'R' (Role).
+**CREATEDB**                                        | Allows creating databases.
+The abbreviation for this privilege is 'B' (dataBase).
+**CREATECLUSTER**                                   | Allows creating clusters.
+The abbreviation for this privilege is 'N' (compute Node).
 **ALL PRIVILEGES**                                  | All applicable privileges for the provided object type.

 ## Details